julucinho/upador-arquivos/README.md

 # upador-arquivos
-Repository for articulating knowledges about Clean Arch and integrations with AWS.
+Repository for articulating knowledges about Clean Arch and integrations with Cloud Services.
 Java is being used as the background programming language.

 ## High level architecture